diekmrcoin/rate-limiter-lambda/README.md

 # rate-limiter-lambda

-Aws lambda that acts as a rate limiter for, for example, a public form.
+AWS lambda that acts as a rate limiter and proxy for, say, a public form.

+### Tech stack

+- Terraform + aws
+- Nodejs 16.x
+  - DotEnv
+  - Axios
+  - Rate Limiter Flexible
+- Jest testing framework
+- Pretty Quick with Husky + pre-commit